Table of Contents

 - The Question Pitch: You saw how questions help in buoyancy, so use the same concept in your pitch– it forces people to come with their own reasons to agree.

-- The Rhyming Pitch: Rhyming a few words at the end of a pitch can help make it sticky in our brains since it’s really easy to process.
+- The Rhyming Pitch: Rhyming a few words at the end of a pitch can help make it stick in our brains since it’s really easy to process.

 - The Subject Line Pitch: In a world of overwhelmed inboxes, you can tap into “utility, curiosity and specificity” to get your emails opened.